-Once you have called for medical, you MUST stay with the participant until help arrives and you are cleared from the scene by both ESD and by Khaki.
+You MUST stay with the participant until help arrives and you are cleared from the scene by both ESD and by Khaki.
 At night, wave a flashlight in a circle to help ESD find you.
 Inform Khaki when ESD arrives on scene.
 Medical personnel may request that Rangers on scene provide a perimeter to keep onlookers at a distance while they work.
 Stand so that you can easily see the crowd, the medics, the patient, and your partner.
 Recruit participants to help you with your perimeter: two Rangers is a weak perimeter, but two Rangers plus five participants is a strong one.